wp-plugins/polymer-components/readme.txt

 Notes:

-* autop option: the autop() Wordpress function adds p and br tags to the post content when a newline is found, but this can break the Polymer tags.
-That's why I have added this option that disable by default the autop function
+* autop option: the autop() Wordpress function adds p and br tags to the contents when a newline is found, but this can break the Polymer tags.
+This option allows to enable/disable autop() in posts / pages (plugin default: no autop)
 * template override option: if this option is enabled this plugin will load a special template which provides only the required components to run a Polymer app.
 This is useful if you want a "fullscreen" Polymer app

 == Installation ==